 Skip to contents

-wc_to_ascii() facilitates the conversion of one or more WorldClim GeoTIFF files to ASCII raster format.
+wc_to_ascii() facilitates the conversion of one or more WorldClim GeoTIFF files to the Esri ASCII Grid raster format.
 Optionally, rasters can be cropped and/or aggregated using a provided polygon of class SpatVector.

 Usage